swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-### Library-defined diagnostic notes for understanding API wrapper restrictions

-API property wrappers on parameters have more restrictions than implementation detail property wrappers, because they have an external effect to the function.
-One very nice thing about property wrappers as custom attributes is that the documentation for that attribute is defined by the library author.
-Extending the principle of allowing libraries to define more functionality, we could allow libraries to define custom diagnostic notes to help explain restrictions that exist due to the external effects the wrapper imposes on the function.

-A custom diagnostic framework may also be useful for API-level property wrappers that are applied to properties, because these wrappers can change how the wrapped declaration can be used.
-For instance, a property wrapper may change the accessor mutability of the wrapped property, which may cause unexpected and unhelpful diagnostics when the programmer accesses the property incorrectly.
-The compiler can tell the programmer _what_ the mutability is, but it cannot help explain _why_ there is a difference in mutability when the wrapper is attached.

-### API property wrappers in protocol requirements

-Protocol requirements that include property wrappers was [pitched](https://forums.swift.org/t/property-wrapper-requirements-in-protocols/33953) a while ago, but there was a lot of disagreement about whether property wrappers are implementation detail or API.
-With this distinction formalized, we could allow only API-level property wrappers in protocol requirements.

 ### Generalized property-wrapper initialization from a projection

 This proposal adds `init(projectedValue:)` as a new property-wrapper initialization mechanism for function parameters.
 This mechanism could also be used to support initialization from a projected value for properties and local variables via [definite initialization](https://en.wikipedia.org/wiki/Definite_assignment_analysis):